Company Explainer Video: The 2026 Guide

 Produce the assets with credibility in mind

-Here’s a simple trust checklist:
+Here is a simple trust checklist:

-• Keep the voice natural: Overprocessed narration can make the whole piece feel artificial.
+• Keep the voice natural: Over-processed narration can make the whole piece feel artificial.

 Edit, review, and protect the original goal